opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

     the appropriate individual privileges for each Role for the schedules, machines, and machine groups associated with the exported schedules; however:
-  - The utility does not export the \"Inherits Privileges to All Schedules\", \"Inherits Privileges to All Machines\" or
-        \"Inherits Privileges to All Machine Groups\" functions.
+  - The utility does not export the "Inherits Privileges to All Schedules", "Inherits Privileges to All Machines" or "Inherits Privileges to All Machine Groups" functions.
 This is a security measure.
-Just because a user inherits privileges in a
-        \"test\" database, does not mean they should inherit privileges in a \"production\" database.
+Just because a user inherits privileges in a "test" database, does not mean they should inherit privileges in a "production" database.
-- The utility transports the departments associated with the exported schedules and the Role function privileges for those departments as well as that Role\'s non-departmental privileges; however:
+- The utility transports the departments associated with the exported schedules and the Role function privileges for those departments as well as that Role's non-departmental privileges; however:
   - The utility does not export departmental privileges that are valid for all departments.
   - The utility does not export departmental privileges associated with un-exported departments.
-  - When the Role privileges are imported, only a [new]{.ul} users\'         Role\'s privileges are accepted.
+  - When the Role privileges are imported, only a [new]{.ul} users'         Role's privileges are accepted.
 If the Role exists in the target database, the privileges in the target database are retained and users in the transport database (that do not exist in the target database) are imported and assigned to the Role in